-The current UHAF application period ended on January 13, 2023 and was eligible for Households that have incomes equal to, or less than, 150% of the county area median income (AMI) in which the household resides or 100% of AMI for the United States, whichever is greater.
+The current UHAF application is for Households that have incomes equal to, or less than, 150% of the county area median income (AMI) in which the household resides or 100% of AMI for the United States, whichever is greater.

 “The HAF was established to mitigate financial hardships associated with the coronavirus pandemic…for the purpose of preventing homeowner mortgage delinquencies, defaults, foreclosures, and displacements of homeowners experiencing financial hardship after January 21, 2020.”

 – Homeowner Assistance Fund Guidance, US Treasury – February 24, 2022